 Gains (losses) from investments in securities for the three months ended September 30, 2016 and 2015 related to investments that we have made to reduce our market risk relating to a deferred compensation plan that we maintain for BXP's officers.
 Under this deferred compensation plan, each officer who is eligible to participate is permitted to defer a portion of the officer's current income on a pre-tax basis and receive a tax-deferred return on these deferrals based on the performance of specific investments selected by the officer.
 In order to reduce our market risk relating to this plan, we typically acquire, in a separate account that is not restricted as to its use, similar or identical investments as those selected by each officer.
 This enables us to generally match our liabilities to BXP's officers under the deferred compensation plan with equivalent assets and thereby limit our market risk.
 The performance of these investments is recorded as gains (losses) from investments in securities.
-During the three months ended September 30, 2016 and 2015, we recognized gains (losses) of approximately \$1.0 million and \$(1.5) million, respectively, on these investments.
-By comparison, our general and administrative expense increased (decreased) by approximately \$1.0 million and \$(1.5) million during the three months ended September 30, 2016 and 2015, respectively, as a result of increases (decreases) in our liability under our deferred compensation plan that were associated with the performance of the specific investments selected by officers of BXP participating in the plan.
+During the three months ended September 30, 2016 and 2015, we recognized gains (losses) of approximately \$1.0 million and \$(1.5) million during the three months ended September 30, 2016 and 2015, respectively, as a result of increases (decreased) by approximately \$1.0 million and \$(1.5) million during the three months ended September 30, 2016 and 2015, respectively, as a result of increases (decreases) in our liability under our deferred compensation plan that were associated with the performance of the specific investments selected by officers of BXP participating in the plan.